 M. R. De Haan from Studies from Revelation

 Why would Elgar portray thirteen friends if he attributes bad luck to that number?
 Compounding the mystery is the fact Variation XIII is the only movement lacking a friend’s initials or nickname.
 Instead, it is identified by three asterisks (***).
-The answer is spiritually symbolic and deeply theological.
+The answer is spiritually symbolic and intensely theological.
 The secret friend behind Variation XIII is Jesus Christ, the Lord and Savior of Elgar’s Roman Catholic faith.
-This should come as no surprise as Elgar dedicated the majority of his major works to God by writing AMDG, an abbreviation of the the Jesuit motto Ad majorem Dei gloriam.
-The initials for Elgar’s famous friend are conveyed by the Roman numerals for this movement.
+This should come as no surprise as Elgar dedicated the majority of his major works to God with the initials AMDG, an abbreviation of the Jesuit motto Ad majorem Dei gloriam.
+The initials for Elgar’s famous friend are transparently encoded by the Roman numerals for this movement.
 X stands for the tenth letter of the alphabet (J), and III the third (C).
 Converting the Roman numerals X and III into their alphabetical equivalent produces the initials for Jesus Christ – J.C.
+Elgar uses the same method to encode August Jaeger's initials via the Roman numerals for Variation IX (1 = A, 10 = J).
 In a revealing parallel, the symbol of the Jesuits includes a cross and three nails, characters subtly captured by the Roman numeral X and three I's.

 |Symbol of the Society of Jesus|

 |AMDG at the top of the score of Elgar's Gerontius|